cbstange/climate-trivia/README.md

 ## Future Features
 - Option to create a username.
 - Randomize questions.
-- List of the most recent high scores with associated username.
 - Pull questions from a trivia API instead of hard-coding questions manually.

 ## Testing & Bugs
-- With each new JavaScript addition, console.log was performed to confirm expected behavior.
+- With each new JavaScript addition, a console.log was performed to confirm expected behavior.
--
-- After multiple failed attempts at randomizing the question generated, the feature was pended for a future version.
+- A bug was encountered loading the background image, but only when the site was deployed.
+The issue came down to a missing quotation mark.

 ## Validator Testing